jgswift/kfiltr/README.md

 var_dump($filter('foo')); // returns 'foo'
 ```

-Any filter can easily be interceded by a custom closure.
+Any filter can easily be bypassed by a custom closure.

 ```php
 <?php